 Using the fact (see \cite{brightwellwinkler1990}) that the cover time of a tree of size $k$ is at most $2k^2$ gives us

 By the simple Markov property we have that on the event $A_n$, $\{X_k\}_n^{n + g_nM_n^2}$ is distributed as a SSRW on $T_n$, which is a tree with at most $g_n^{1/4}M_n$ vertices.
-And $B_n^c$ means that this SRRW did not cover the entire graph in $g_n M_n^2$ steps.
-The bound then follows by Markov Inequality.
+Moreover, being on $B_n^c$ means that this SRRW did not cover the entire graph in $g_n M_n^2$ steps.
+The bound then follows by the Markov inequality.
 Finally,

-since the first term at the RHS is $o(1)$ by \eqref{eq:bnan}, the second one is $o(1)$ by \eqref{eq:an}, whereas the third one is $o(1)$ by Markov Inequality.
+since the first term at the RHS is $o(1)$ by \eqref{eq:bnan}, the second one is $o(1)$ by \eqref{eq:an}, whereas the third one is $o(1)$ by the Markov inequality.
 The above inequality yields

-Finally, by Fatou's Lemma
+Finally, by Fatou's lemma

 which proves that the root is visited infinitely many times for any initial condition $(T_0,x)$.
-To extend the result to a vertex which is eventually added to the tree, we apply Strong Markov Property to the Markov process $\{(T_n,X_n)\}_{n\in \mathbb{N}}$ together with the result for a fixed initial condition.
-This proves that even those vertices which are added by the process in the future are visited i.o. \end{proof}
+To extend the result to a vertex which is eventually added to the tree, we apply the strong Markov property to the Markov process $\{(T_n,X_n)\}_{n\in \mathbb{N}}$ together with the result for a fixed initial condition.
+This proves that even those vertices which are added by the process in the future are visited infinitely often. \end{proof}